WDI-SEA/notes/02-js-jquery/jquery-ajax/readme.md

 Here, we added a second promise called `.fail()`.
 Try running the code above by pasting it into the Chrome console on https://www.reddit.com, and see what happens.
 Only the `.fail()` function runs, and that's because the `.fail()` function makes a promise to the AJAX function that it will only run when there's an error.

-Since the `.done()` function made a promise to the AJAX function to only run when successful, the `.done()` function does not fun, thus keeping its promise.
+Since the `.done()` function made a promise to the AJAX function to only run when successful, the `.done()` function does not run, thus keeping its promise.
 Keep a lookout for promises implemented in the context of AJAX and other libraries.

 ## Putting AJAX On the Page